 When I was teaching, I used to make the most of every spare minute.
 I would grab my phone, call the dog, put him in the car and drive to the cliffs to walk, where I would snap the incredible beauty of the scene that lay before me.
 Or, I would just as likely decide in the spur of the moment, to squeeze in a cycle ride twenty minutes away to the north coast cliffs.
 Chapel Porth, Porthtowan, Portreath: all stunning in their twilight glory (it was usually at the end of the day when I would get all my school work done and reward myself with my favourite past time, always rushing before I lost the light).
 This sense of urgency is reflected in my paintings and quite rightly so, as they reflect that part of my life; a crazy, non- stop whirlwind of days filled with an exhilarating, exhausting job and the overwhelming desire to paint, paint, paint.
-Presently, I am looking forward to taking my sketch pad with me.
+Presently, I enjoy the luxury of taking my sketch pad with me.